 - 1. Choose a rack slot. - 2.
 Select External Inserts from the Plugin Menu. - 3.
-Choose an available insert from the menu.
-This opens the External Insert control page. - 4.
-Select physical send and return I/Os using the drop-down menus. - 5.
+Choose an available insert from the menu; an External Inserts icon in the rack slot.
+Click on the icon to open the External Insert control page.

+- 4. Select physical send and return I/Os using the drop-down menus. - 5.
 Use the Device cell to rename the insert, if desired.
 Use the Insert drop-down menu to move between inserts.